Patch Iron On Instructions

 - Use materials like cotton/poly fabrics.
 Do NOT apply patches to rayon, nylon, or tri-acetate fabrics or any fabric that is heat sensitive.

 - PRE_WASH your fabrics as many manufacturers treat fabrics and that treatment can prevent adherence if not washed off first.

 - All of our patches come (unless otherwise noted) with a heat seal backing already applied.
-You can use a high strength crafting glue for patches application if the item you’re putting on cannot take heat or is an odd shape and is difficult to sew through.
+You can use a high-strength crafting glue for patches application if the item you’re putting on cannot take the heat or is an odd shape and is difficult to sew through.
 (You need not take off the heat seal backing on the patch when applying with crafting glue.)

-- If one or more of the rhinestones in the design are stubborn, you can also use a high strength crafting glue with a toothpick to the back of the rhinestone and using tweezers.
+- If one or more of the rhinestones in the design are stubborn, you can also use a high-strength crafting glue with a toothpick to the back of the rhinestone and use tweezers.

 - Iron-on patches are a great way to express your style and individuality.
 So let your individuality show by creating an article of clothing that is uniquely yours.
 If you have questions, connect with us.

 - April 2022